-NFL injury notebook: Jags' Fournette questionable for Patriots
+NFL injury notebook: Packers' Rodgers questionable for Vikings

 —Philadelphia Eagles running back Darren Sproles’ status for Sunday’s game against the Tampa Bay Buccaneers is up in the air after missing his second straight practice, per multiple reports.

-Sproles, 35, was sidelined for Thursday and Friday practices because of a “slight hamstring issue,” according to head coach Doug Pederson.
+Sproles, 35, was sidelined Thursday and Friday because of a “slight hamstring issue,” according to coach Doug Pederson.
 The 13-year veteran took the bulk of the team’s running back snaps in the first half of the Eagles season-opening win over Atlanta, rushing five times for 10 yards and adding four catches for 22 yards.
 He also served as the team’s main punt returner against the Falcons.

 If Sproles is out Sunday, the Eagles expect to give more touches to Jay Ajayi and Corey Clement.
 Pederson admitted easing Ajayi’s workload against Atlanta after he had battled a foot injury during the preseason.
 But Ajayi became what Pederson called the second-half “workhorse” against the Falcons, finishing with 15 carries for 62 yards and two touchdowns.